Michael Minkler: Technical Advisor

 In addition to his mixing credits, Minkler has been a sought after technical advisor for companies like Euphonix where he helped with the development of digital audio mixing technology, which is now an industry standard.

 Minkler has always been considered an innovator of technology and technique.

 On Inglourious Basterds, Minkler utilized a new technology developed by Penteo Surround that enables stereo music mixes to be converted and spread across a 5.1 surround sound field.

 Appears on

 While Minkler is regularly profiled in trades magazines like Variety, Mix and Post, he's also appeared on DVD featurettes discussing the sound of a particular film.
 The Sound of Miracle appears as an extra on the DVD release of the 2004 film Miracle.

 Awards and nominations

-Michael Minkler has been nominated for 12 Academy Awards (three wins), six BAFTA Awards (three wins), eight Cinema Audio Society Awards (two wins), one Motion Picture Sound Editors Awards (one win), two Emmy Award (one win) and four Satellite Awards (three wins).
+Michael Minkler has been nominated for 12 Academy Awards (three wins), six BAFTA Awards (three wins), eight Cinema Audio Society Awards (two wins), one Motion Picture Sound Editors Awards (one win), seven Emmy Award (one win) and four Satellite Awards (three wins).

 In 2006, Minkler received the Cinema Audio Society's Career Achievement Award at the 42nd annual CAS Awards Banquet.
 The event took place at the Millennium-Biltmore in Los Angeles.
 He was the president of the Cinema Audio Society in 1981.